gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 ```

 This is all to separate networking from the backend and implement hot swap.
-The parsing knows the backend interface, not the implementation details:
+The protocol parsing function knows the backend interface, not the
+implementation details:

 ```go
 func (ms MemcachedProtocolServer) Parse(conn net.Conn, vdb BackendDatabase) {